StanfordSpezi/SpeziTemplateApplication/TemplateApplication/Supporting Files/TemplateApplication.docc/Setup.md

 base64 -i GoogleService-Info.plist
 ```

-> [!WARNING]
-> We do **not recommend** to commit your Firebase secrets and configuration file to your project.
-While it can extract the file from the deployed application, we encourage open-source projects to make it clear to contributors to set up their own Firebase project.
+> Warning: We do **not recommend** to commit your Firebase secrets and configuration file to your project.
+While one can extract the file from the deployed application, we encourage open-source projects to make it clear to contributors to set up their own Firebase project if they plan to build and deploy a version of an open-source project.

 The deployment requires you to store your Google service account JSON credentials in a base 64 representation in the `GOOGLE_APPLICATION_CREDENTIALS_BASE64`.
 You can learn more about how to generate the JSON in the [Firebase documentation](https://firebase.google.com/docs/app-distribution/authenticate-service-account).
 The service account must have the minimally required permissions (not the `Firebase App Distribution Admin` role) as documented at https://firebase.google.com/docs/projects/iam/roles-predefined for your deployment needs and setup.